-Basu Chatterjee’s humorous streak is often attributed to the 18 years that he spent at the Blitz tabloid in Mumbai as a cartoonist and illustrator.
-Chatterjee’s impishness and love of caricature are present in many of his films, including Chhoti Si Baat, Khatta Meetha and Dillagi.
-Chameli Ki Shaadi, Chatterjee’s comedy from 1986, unfolds like a 129-minute cartoon strip.
-Set in a small town whose kitchens run on coal and featuring a pack of crackpot characters, the movie is a very good example of Chatterjee’s light touch and deft characterisation.
+Basu Chatterji’s humorous streak is often attributed to the 18 years that he spent at the Blitz tabloid in Mumbai as a cartoonist and illustrator.
+Chatterji’s impishness and love of caricature are present in many of his films, including Chhoti Si Baat, Khatta Meetha and Dillagi.
+Chameli Ki Shaadi, Chatterji’s comedy from 1986, unfolds like a 129-minute cartoon strip.
+Set in a small town whose kitchens run on coal and featuring a pack of crackpot characters, the movie is a very good example of Chatterji’s light touch and deft characterisation.

 Anil Kapoor is aspiring wrestler Charandas, who meets Chameli (Amrita Singh) soon after taking a vow of celibacy.
 Charandas’s mentor Mastram (Om Prakash) warns him that “Nari nark ka dwar hai” – women are gateways to hell, and must be avoided until Charandas has turned 40.

 But Charandas cannot resist the sprightly Chameli, who is stuck in the eighth standard because she has previously failed four times.
 Chameli happens to be the daughter of Kallumal Koylewala (Pankaj Kapur), an exploitative trader who is selling coal above the market rate.
 Charandas and Chameli are also from different castes.

 A hilarious comedy ensues as Kallumal and his weepy wife (Bharati Achrekar) try to keep their daughter under lock and key.
 Progressive lawyer Harish (Amjad Khan) intervenes, and Mastram, despite his aversion to love and courtship, plays his part too.

 The movie is out on YouTube.
 A better-quality version is on the pay-per-view sites YouTube Movies and Google Play.